spacetask/taskhive/README.md

         ───────────────────────────────────────────────────────────────

-        Perfect security does not exist, but the next best thing is actively developed and patched code, publicly auditable contributions, and regular audits.
+        Perfect security does not exist, but the next best thing is actively developed and patched open source code, publicly auditable contributions, and regular audits.

-        Taskhive, through RZZT, strives to keep standards high and do right by its users with transparency and proper policies.
+        Taskhive, via philosophy of RZZT, strives to keep security and privacy standards high, and to do right by its users with its transparent policies.

-        Taskhive is written with the assumption that it will eventually be exploited, and that the challenge to keep users safe is a non-stop battle with no end in sight.
+        Taskhive is written with the assumption that it will eventually be exploited, and that the challenge to keep users safe will be a neverending battle requiring constant vigilence.

         Freedom
         ───────────────────────────────────────────────────────────────

-        Centralized sites often bottleneck users into the site's preferred payment methods, creating issues of seizure, fraud, censorship, and privacy invasion.
-Taskhive facilitates a truly free market -- any payment method users are willing to trade in will be supported.
+        Centralized sites often bottleneck users into a preferred payment method.
+This often creates issues of seizure, fraud, censorship, and privacy invasion by overreaching and too-big-to-care service providers.

+        Taskhive facilitates a truly free market with regards to payments -- any payment method users are willing to trade in will be supported.

+        Censoship-resistant
+        ───────────────────────────────────────────────────────────────

         Censorship resistance is an important part of Taskhive's freedom.
-It is the first freelancer network that allows its users to decide for themselves what category of tasks they want to offer services in, what payment methods they want to use, and who and what services they want to trust.
+It is the first freelancer network that allows its users to decide for themselves what category of tasks they want to offer services in, what payment methods they want to use, and who and what services they want to trust, with no hard moderation or accounts to ban.

         The guessing work and bureaucracy is finally gone and the flood gates of true free trade are open.